-Living, working, and studying in a different country can a life-changing experience, as it was for me.
-In co-founding Crossroads, I wanted to give students studying Russian an opportunity to benefit from such an experience and to create the life-long friendships that enrich how we understand and relate to a country like Russia.
-Currently, I lead the EMEA research team at Frontier Strategy Group, an emerging markets consultancy.
-LinkedIn profile.
+Martina Bozadzhieva, Co-coordinator.
+Living, working, and studying in a different country can a life-changing experience, as it was for me when I went to study in the U.S. In co-founding Crossroads, I wanted to give students an opportunity to benefit from such an experience and to create the life-long friendships that enrich how we understand and relate to a country like Russia.
+I support Crossroads in its marketing and alumni engagement through our blog and newsletter.
+I currently live in London.

 Milana Furman, Voronezh City Coordinator.
 My full-time work focuses on managing a Voronezh-based non-profit that promotes international volunteering among young Russians and organizes programs that bring them together with international students living in Voronezh.
 I've been doing this for years.
 I was delighted when Martina and Vlad approached me to host Crossroads Eurasia interns in Voronezh, as not many native English-speakers make it here.

 Tatiana Zakharova, Ryazan City Coordinator.
 During the school year, I am a Social Studies and English language teacher at a local private school a major goal of which is to promote creativity and critical thinking among its pupils.
 I love international exchange and volunteering programs, and besides Crossroads, I help to set up local events, such as music festivals, that encourage young people to travel and visit Ryazan.